 Looking back, Chribba has to laugh.
 "That was me being a little naive, I think.
 In my mind I was like, why would anyone want to try something against me?"

 I ask him if he remembers who the scammers were.
 When he tells me, it's my turn to laugh.
-"The sellers were Guiding Hand Social Club"—or, as most non-EVE players would recognize them, the most infamous group of scammers who to eradicate an entire corporation just to settle a personal vendetta.
+"The sellers were Guiding Hand Social Club"—or, as most non-EVE players would recognize them, the most infamous group of scammers who once orchestrated a ten-month plot to eradicate an entire corporation just to settle a personal vendetta.
 In hindsight, Chribba knows he should've seen it coming.

 "I'm there to help people and do my job, and it was one of those times where I couldn't deliver—obviously that feels bad.
 But it feels much worse later on after doing 4000 trades instead of four."
 Simply put, he just didn't know better.

 No space for old men